truenas/documentation/content/CORE/UIReference/Tasks/Rsync.md

 - corersync
 ---

-Rsync is a utility that copies specified data from one system to another over a network.
-Once the initial data is copied, rsync reduces the amount of data sent over the network by sending only the differences between the source and destination files.
-Rsync is used for backups, mirroring data on multiple systems, or for copying files between systems.
+Remote sync is a utility that copies data across a network.
+Rsync sends only the data that is different between the source and the destination files after the initial data is copied.
+This reduces network traffic.
+Rsync is used to create backups, and to synchronize data across systems.

 ## Create a New Rsync Task